allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

-Now test is green.
+Now the test is green.
 As you can read from `readEntity` method documentation, also `IllegalStateException` could be thrown, so
 in our case we should catch it the same way as `ProcessingException`.

 ### Extremal but real: response mapped to object, but still unexpected things happen

 This example sounds a little bit exotic, but it was a real case.
-Due to error in service implementation, server returned
+Due to an error in the service implementation,
-200 OK instead of 500, but response body was as for internal server error:
+the server returned 200 OK instead of 500, but the response body was as for an internal server error:

 ```json
 {